Novelty Detection via Robust Variational Autoencoding: ADDITIONAL EXPLANATIONS AND IMPLEMENTATION DETAILS OF MAW

-Algorithms \ref{alg:the_alg} and \ref{alg:the_alg_test} describe training MAW and applying MAW for novelty detection, respectively.
-In these descriptions, we denote by $\vtheta$, $\vvarphi$ and $\vvardelta$ the trainable parameters of the encoder $\gE$, decoder $\gD$ and discriminator $\Dis$, respectively.
+Algorithms \ref{alg:the_alg} and \ref{alg:the_alg_test} describe the training and application of MAW for novelty detection.
+We denote by $\vtheta$, $\vvarphi$ and $\vvardelta$ the trainable parameters of the encoder $\gE$, decoder $\gD$ and discriminator $\Dis$, respectively.
 Recall that $\mA$ includes the trained parameters of the dimension reduction component.